oakintel/A-F-1/README.md

-# A-F-1
+# Algebraic Organizer
-Formatter for Arithmetic Calculations.
+Formatter for Algebraic Calculations.

 In this project I begin wrapping up my 300 hours of studying Python